-- against ICE enforcement at such events.
-Nor has it stopped ICE from being present at protests.
-This is why exercising your right to remain silent and taking precautions when speaking out, and especially about your immigration status, is critical. - Any interaction with law enforcement can lead to an ICE encounter, even if you didn't commit a crime or are not charged with an offense. - Immigration-related risks if you have lawful immigration status.
-If you are convicted in court for an offense you are accused of committing during a protest, the conviction can have immigration consequences, including that you may be deported.
+- Threat of retaliation.
+Contact an advocacy organization if you believe you have been targeted because of your participation in a protest.
+Make sure to document all the facts surrounding your arrest and any information regarding your participation in the incident that led to the arrest. - Immigration-related risks if you are undocumented: If ICE agents are present at the protest and become aware of your undocumented status, they may arrest you.
+This is why exercising your right to remain silent and taking precautions when attending a protest is crucial.
+Any interaction with law enforcement can lead to an ICE encounter, even if you didn't commit a crime or are not charged with an offense. - Immigration-related risks if you have lawful immigration status.
+If you are convicted in court for an offense you are accused of committing during a protest, the conviction may have serious immigration consequences, including that you may be deported.